PierreBarrat/TreeKnit.jl/docs/src/overview.md

 treeknit tree1.nwk tree2.nwk
 ```

+There are other important requirements for input trees, highlighted below.
+They are not strict conditions in the sense that the algorithm will not fail if they are not met.
+However, not meeting them might result in irrelevant or meaningless output.

 !!! warning "Insignificant branches"
     Tree builders sometimes introduce branches of insignificant length in order to resolve polytomies and obtain binary trees.
-Since `TreeKnit` relies on topological differences between trees, it is important to remove these branches prior to passing the trees to `treeknit`.
-This can be done by using only branches with high bootstrap value (typically, $>75$), or by removing branches shorter than, *e.g.*, $(L/2)^{-1}$, where $L$ is the length of the sequences.
+Since `TreeKnit` relies on topological differences between trees, and all internal nodes of input trees are interpreted as hard topological constraints.
+It is therefore important to remove low support branches/internal nodes prior to passing the trees to `treeknit`.
+This is most easily done by removing every branch that is not supported by at least one mutation, *e.g.* branches shorter than $(L/2)^{-1}$, where $L$ is the length of the sequences.
+Additionally, internal nodes with a low bootstrap value (typically $<75$) can be remove for additional robustness.

 !!! warning "Rooting the trees"
     The result `TreeKnit` depend how the trees are rooted.
 It is important that the two trees are rooted in a consistent way.
 We recommend using the same outgroup for rooting both trees.